asyncvlsi/chp2prs/README.md

 Papers that correspond to some of the methods used by the tools for generating asynchronous circuits:

    * Karthi Srinivasan and Rajit Manohar.
+Improved Logic Synthesis for Asynchronous Circuits.
+International Symposium on Asynchronous Circuits and Systems (ASYNC), June 2026.
+   * Karthi Srinivasan and Rajit Manohar.
 Maelstrom: A Logic Synthesis Technique for Asynchronous Circuits.
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), May 2025. doi:10.1109/TCAD.2025.3572364
    * Xiayuan Wen, Rui Li, and Rajit Manohar.
 Translating General Slack Elastic Programs into Dataflow Circuits.
 IEEE International Symposium on Asynchronous Circuits and Systems (ASYNC), May 2025. doi:10.1109/ASYNC65240.2025.00020